ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- Upcasting a psycast one time is called a first degree upcast, upcasting it two times is called a second degree upcast and so on.
 ## Interrupting
 - Psycasts can be interrupted by many different effects.
 When a psycast is interrupted, the psycast immediately passes to the end phase.
 All costs already paid are not refunded.
+## Psycasts and Stealth
+- Psycasts may be used stealthily, the way a psycast is used in stealth depends on its components.
+	- Psycasts containing a kinetic component require a dexterity (stealth) check against any relevant creature's [[Sight-Based Perception]].
+		- Psycasts containing a gesture component require a dexterity (stealth) check at disadvantage against any relevant creature's [[Sight-Based Perception]].
+	- Psycasts containing a verbal component require a charisma (stealth) check against any relevant creature's [[Sound-Based Perception]].
+The psycasts range is halved when used in stealth.
+	- Psycasts containing a material component require a dexterity (stealth) check against any relevant creature's [[Sight-Based Perception]].
+	- Psycasts containing a focus component require a dexterity (stealth) check against any relevant creature's [[Sight-Based Perception]].
+		- Psycasts that have a focus component which is an instrument have their range halved.